-The financial statements reflect the assets, liabilities, revenues and expenditures, changes in fund balances and change in financial position of the reporting entity.
-This entity is comprised of the municipal operations plus all of the organizations that are owned or controlled by the Town and are, therefore, accountable to the Town Council for the administration of their financial affairs and resources.
-Included with the municipality is the Town of Cochrane Library Board.
+The consolidated financial statements reflect the assets, liabilities, revenues and expenditures, changes in fund balances and change in financial position of the reporting entity.
+This entity is comprised of the municipal operations plus all of the organizations that are owned or controlled by the town and are, therefore, accountable to the town Council for the administration of their financial affairs and resources.
+Included with the municipality is the Nan Boothby Memorial Library.
 The schedule of taxes levied also includes requisitions for education and social organizations that are not part of the municipal reporting entity.